-Leslie is ninety-two and has lived at Lyncroft Care Home since 2019.
+Leslie is ninety-three and has lived at Lyncroft Care Home since 2019.
 After completing his National Service, Leslie applied for and was accepted on, a teacher training course at St John's College, York, where he studied from 1949 - 1951.
 In those days, teacher training was a two-year, non-degree course, ending with a Certificate of Education.

 Last year, St John's College (now part of York University), decided to recognise the academic effort that went into the Certificate in Education and the hard work that former students put into their course.